WaylonWalker/waylonwalkerv2/src/pages/blog/kedro-inputs.md

 ## List of inputs

-Lets look at an example node that combines more than one dataset.
+Let's look at an example node that combines more than one dataset.
 When kedro has sees a list of catalog entries it will load up each catalog entry sequentially then pass them in order to the `create_sales_report` function.

 ``` python
 from kedro.pipeline import node